Texas’ ban on mask mandates in public schools back in place after federal appeals court ruling - NewsBreak

 Texas’ ban on mask mandates in public schools back in place after federal appeals court ruling

 The 5th U.S. Circuit Court of Appeals restored the governor’s executive order on Nov.
-24 after Attorney General Ken Paxton appealed an earlier decision by a federal district in Austin that allowed schools to enact mask mandates to combat the spread of the coronavirus.PREVIOUS STORY: Texas schools can again set their own face mask rules after federal judge overrules Gov. Greg Abbott’s ban
+24 after Attorney General Ken Paxton appealed an earlier decision by a federal district in Austin that allowed schools to enact mask mandates to combat the spread of the coronavirus.Read the Fifth Circuit Ruling Download

 The case was originally filed in August by the advocacy group Disability Rights Texas, which argued that the governor’s order and the Texas Education Agency’s enforcement of the ban put disabled children at risk and denied them access to public education.